JuliusHenke/Timetable-App/README.md

-# Timetable-App
+# Smart Timetable
-This is a timetable App for android phones.
+This is a timetable app for android phones.
 It is simple and quick to setup.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"